rivera10/LRZ/modules.md

 ansys/19.1           cfx/19.1           fluent/18.2          gamess/2018-02(default)    icem/19.1                mathematica/11.3(default)  matlab/R2018A_MCR         openfoam/v1806+(default)  R/3.3.2(default)        turbomole/7.3(default)       wien2k/17.1(default)
 ansys/19.2(default)  cfx/19.2(default)  fluent/19.0          gaussian/16.B.01(default)  icem/19.2(default)       matlab/R2017B              mscnastran/2018(default)  openfoam/v1806+_knl       schrodinger/2017-4      vasp/5.4(default)
 ```
 This is part of the output we get after running the command.
 As you can see we have many programs installed with their versions.
-In some cases we have a program with different version becasue you may have tools using old versions and do not suport new updates.
+In some cases we have a program with different versions.
+This is becasue you may have tools using old versions and do not suport new updates.

 ## Loading the modules
-Let's sa that you found the module you were looking for.
+Let's say that you found the module you were looking for.
 Now you just need to call (load) your module.
 Let's call the module matlab/R2017B
 ```bash
 module load matlab/R2017B
 ```